 Teaching and Learning Tools are resources developed either individually by, or in collaboration between, the GOAL Network, the GOAL teaching community, the school boards, and the ACGC Regional Resource.

-The tables of ACGC content are located in the "ACGC MEES Resources" sections below.
+The tables of ACGC content are located in the "ACGC MEQ Resources" sections below.

 ACGC Learning Situations

-ACGC learning situations (LS) are being developed in collaboration between the school boards and Gisella Scalia, ACGC Regional Resource for the English education community.
+ACGC learning situations (LS) are being developed in collaboration between the school boards and the Regional Resource for the ACGC, Anglophone, First Nations, and Inuit Sectors.
 Unless otherwise indicated, they are working documents, and are the property of the indicated school boards.